ddmaness/notes-vue/vue-essentials.md

 passing an object to `v-bind:class` can allow for conditional classes declarations. these can exist alongside standard class definitions. these objects don't have to be inline and can even be returned by a computed property that returns a class object.

+Arrays can also be used.
+Classes can be toggled with a ternary operator element, or by simply using the object syntax as an array element (less verbose)

+any classes or class bindings added a custom component will be added to the root of the component and will not overide classes declared when that component is invoked

+a similar process exists for declaring inline styles.
+Refer to documentation if needed.

+## Conditional Rendering

+the `v-if` and `v-else` directives are used to achieve conditional rendering. if a group of elements are conditional, the directive must be attached to an invisible `<template>` wrapper that conditionally displays everything within it.  `v-else` elements must immediately follow `v-if` or `v-else-if` statements or else they will be ignored. the `v-show` directive is similar to `v-if` but only toggles the elements `display` property in css. if something is going to be toggled frequently, use `v-show` else use `v-if`

+## List Rendering